So you want to do something different? Read on for more information!

 Goals should be something which the wider student body can benefit from if they choose to.
 For example, a society that has the goal to "encourage members to consume as much alcohol as possible" is not a goal which is something that would benefit the wider student body.

-Every society needs 10 members to affiliate and get access to funds from the Students Association.
+Every society needs 3 members to affiliate and get access to funds from the Students Association.
 The best way to get members is during the freshers festival by booking a stall.
 The other way is to ask around the Union buildings, and asking friends.
-Each member of the society needs to pay a £5 fee, but the Society gets this money back to spend on its activites.

-Its not the end of the world if you don't get 10 members, and the Association can help you recruit.
-All you need to do is email the President of Societies & Citizenship
+If you need more help to recruit all you need to do is email the President of Societies & Citizenship

 What happens next?